 How does a diamond drill work?
 The diamond drill bit is slowly rotated with gentle pressure while it is lubricated with water or specialised cooling liquids to prevent overheating.

-Compared to conventional core drilling equipment, diamond core drill bits are far more superior, with improved accuracy, reduced mess, noise and dust-free, and keeping vibrations to a minimum.
+Compared to conventional core drilling equipment, diamond core drill bits are far more superior, with improved accuracy, reduced mess, noise and dust-free, and keep vibrations to a minimum.
 This is vital in the construction industry to help prevent flaws and reworks, especially when you’re dealing with architectural and structural elements.

 What is inverted drilling and when is it needed?